lukehaas/css-loaders/README.md

 [Single Element CSS Spinners](http://projects.lukehaas.me/css-loaders)
 ============

 This is a collection of loading spinners animated with CSS.
+See [demo](http://projects.lukehaas.me/css-loaders).

 Each spinner consists of a single div with a class of 'loader' and content text of 'Loading...'.
 The text is for screen readers and can be used as a fallback state for older browsers.